 Your student advisor can help you build both academic and personal resilience.
 To book an appointment, please log in to the student portal.
 On the home page in the top left corner, you’ll see the name of your advisor and the times he/she is available to meet.
 Alternatively, you can email us and your advisor will get back to you as soon as possible.

-Be sure to check out all student services that are available to you by visiting the student services tab on the student portal.
+Be sure to check out all services available to you by visiting the student services tab on the student portal.

 This article was originally published in October 2018.
 It was updated and re-shared in November 2020.